Emergent conformal boundaries from finite-entanglement scaling in matrix product states

 It has a global $\Z_2$ symmetry and undergoes a continuous phase transition when tuning the field across $h=1$.
 This model realizes an Ising CFT at the critical point.
 We use variational MPS methods \cite{vmps1, Vanderstraeten2019} to find ground state approximations for a given bond dimension $D$ directly in the thermodynamic limit.
 We can easily constrain the MPS approximation to be invariant under the $\Z_2$ symmetry by imposing a sparse block structure onto the MPS tensors.
 We can assume the entanglement boundary to be free~\cite{Laeuchli2013}, but elaborate on this in the next section.
 In Fig.~\ref{fig_ising}, we show the correlation length and entanglement spectra from non-symmetric (top) and $\Z_2$-symmetric (bottom) MPS simulations.
 The phase transition is signaled by the singular behaviour of the correlation length $\xi$ \cite{mps_mean_field}, where the singular point approaches the true critical point.
 An interesting observation is that the direction of this shift of the critical point is different in the $\Z_2$-symmetric and non-symmetric cases.
 This indeed implies that the symmetry of the MPS representation determines the perturbation $O_g$, and that the scaling behaviour is therefore very different in both cases.

 Let us now investigate the entanglement spectra in some detail.
 First of all, we note that they all show the $1/\mathrm{log}(\xi)$ scaling behavior, in correspondence with the finite-size scaling of Ref.~\onlinecite{Laeuchli2013}.
 In the symmetry-broken case, the most relevant perturbation is a field term, which induces a fixed up $\vert I\rangle$ or down $\vert \epsilon \rangle$ physical conformal boundary $B_p$.
 Together with the free entanglement boundary $B_e$, the entanglement spectrum resembles the operator contents of a BCFT with mixed boundaries, following the fusion rule $\sigma\, \otimes\, I/\varepsilon = \sigma$.
+Here the fixed or free boundary means a boundary condition without fluctuation in the temporal or spatial direction respectively~\cite{CARDY1984514,CARDY1986200,CARDY1989581,cardy_state1,Blumenhagen:2009zz}.
 As a result, the spectrum only contains the spin operator family $V_{\sigma}$.
 In the $\Z_2$-symmetric MPS, the most relevant perturbation is the energy operator, leading to a free physical boundary $\vert \sigma \rangle$.
 As the entanglement boundary remains free, the entanglement spectrum follows from the fusion rule $\sigma \otimes \sigma = I + \epsilon$.

-A similar analysis also applies to the critical three-state Potts model, where we can either impose the $\Z_3$ symmetry or not.
+A similar analysis also applies to the critical three-state Potts model.~\cite{Ian_Affleck_1998,appendix}, where we can either impose the $\Z_3$ symmetry or not.
 The result is shown in Fig.~\ref{fig:potts}.
 One can also consider the charge conjugation symmetry in MPS, where a charge-neutral fixed physical boundary is realized~\cite{appendix}.

 Besides the minimal models, which describe symmetry breaking transitions, we also study the entanglement spectrum in the XXZ quantum spin chain,